cabbabbage/cs345_project/README.md

 ### `main.py`

+The main driver script preforms feature extraction process.
+This verion is for Linux, manual csv path entry.

+- **Description**: Coordinates the feature extraction process, allowing users to select a CSV file and automatically applying all available feature extractions.

+### `main_win.py`

-The main driver script that orchestrates the feature extraction process, utilizing a graphical interface for file selection and managing the overall workflow.
+The main driver script preforms feature extraction process.
+This verion is for Windows, UI csv selection.

 - **Description**: Coordinates the feature extraction process, allowing users to select a CSV file and automatically applying all available feature extractions.